-Prerequisite: Computer Science 570 and 575 with a grade of "C" or better.
+Prerequisite: Computer Science 570 and 575 with a grade of "C" or bener.

 This is a first course in the application of digital logic blocks to the architecture of computers.
 The interaction and control of these blocks over address, data and control busses is studied in detail.
-A small dedicated microcomputer is designed, built, tested, debugged and run with a simple operating system and hardware test routines all of which are similar to but much smaller than those used in the real systems to be met later in the program.
-Experiments emphasize internal timing and real time programming in machine language.
+The assembly language of 16-bit microcomputers will be covered.